 We try to respond to all legitimate requests within one calendar month.
 It may take us longer than one calendar month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 In the limited circumstances where you have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 Once we receive notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 Information we hold about you should be up-to-date and accurate.
 Please advise us in writing of any changes to your information using the contact details set out in Section 15 below.

 - IF YOU DO NOT WANT TO RECEIVE MARKETING INFORMATION FROM US

 If you receive marketing materials relating to our services by email or post, you may withdraw your consent for us to send these to you at any time, by using the “unsubscribe” option included in the email or other material.
 Alternatively, you can let us know your preferences by sending an email to [email protected].

 If we wish to use your personal data for a new purpose, not covered by this Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

-Please contact us if you have any questions about this Privacy Notice or the personal information we hold about you or to exercise all relevant rights, queries or complaints.
+You may contact us, if you have any complaints or questions about this privacy notice or the personal information we may hold about you or to exercise all relevant rights, by: